Resources

 Current guidance on inclusive language for medical and science journals (Science Editor, 2022).
 Inclusive language guidelines from the AMA Manual of Style, a resource used by scientific authors, editors, and publishers worldwide.

 Global Press Style Guide.
 This resource offers clear guidance on problematic and often colonial vocabulary that commonly appears in international news stories.
-It is available in English and Spanish and will soon (late 2023) be available in French.
+It is available in English, Spanish, and French.

 Conscious Style Guide.
 This website aims to help writers and editors think critically about using language—including words, portrayals, framing, and representation—to empower instead of limit.
 It includes style guides covering terminology for various communities and articles debating usage.